-Workman's performance through the global financial crisis in 2008 was relatively stable, with just single digit profit declines in 2009 and 2010.
+Performance through the global financial crisis in 2008 was relatively stable, with just single digit profit declines in 2009 and 2010.
 After that, demand was bolstered by the scale of reconstruction operations along the eastern coastline of Japan following the 2011 Tōhoku earthquake and tsunami.

-Workman is aware that Japan's ageing population could impact demand over the longer term and has responded by launching a new store format: Workman Plus.
-The new Workman Plus stores are more accessible - found in shopping malls and urban areas, rather than just at roadsides - and sell low-cost active and outdoor wear, targeting consumers who would normally buy brands such as North Face, Nike and Under Armour.
+The company is aware that Japan's ageing population could impact demand over the longer term and has responded by launching a new store format.
+The new stores are more accessible - found in shopping malls and urban areas, rather than just at roadsides - and sell low-cost active and outdoor wear, targeting consumers who would normally buy brands such as North Face, Nike and Under Armour.

-Workman has successfully leveraged its expertise in the design of robust and durable professional apparel to expand its brand to a new mass audience - and at a much lower price point than equivalent foreign brands.
-Demand has been boosted by Japan's secular "athleisure" trend and the new stores have proven to be especially popular with women (the old Workman stores were never able to attract female shoppers).
+The business has successfully leveraged its expertise in the design of robust and durable professional apparel to expand its brand to a new mass audience - and at a much lower price point than equivalent foreign brands.
+Demand has been boosted by Japan's secular "athleisure"3 trend and the new stores have proven to be especially popular with women (the old stores were never able to attract female shoppers).

 This kind of expansion looks encouraging.
-New Workman Plus stores are already generating two to three times more sales than original Workman shops and store openings attract the attention of both media and online bloggers.
-Workman has stated it will now only open Workman Plus stores; and over time, plans to convert its old stores to the new format, which we believe to be the key growth driver of the business over the longer term.
-The Workman Plus brand should strengthen, as affordable, functional apparel continues to grow in popularity among deflationary-minded Japanese consumers.
-Its high return on invested capital of 34% is, among our Japanese holdings, second only to Fast Retailing (38%), and indicative of a strong foundation for sustainable growth of the overall business.
+New stores are already generating two to three times more sales than the original shops and store openings attract the attention of both media and online bloggers.
+The company has stated it will now only open these types of new stores; and over time, plans to convert its old stores to the new format, which we believe to be the key growth driver of the business over the longer term.
+The new brand should strengthen, as affordable, functional apparel continues to grow in popularity among deflationary-minded Japanese consumers.
+Its high return on invested capital of 34% is indicative of a strong foundation for sustainable growth of the overall business.